guzzijason/dhcp6-delegation/index.md

   more complex.
 This document will describe the issues encountered in my environment, and the solutions I came up with to get things working.
 permalink: index.html
-keywords: IPv6, prefix delegation, dhcp6, dhcpv6, fortinet, fortigate, dd-wrt, router, SLAAC, how-to
+keywords: IPv6, prefix delegation, dhcp6, dhcpv6, fortinet, fortigate, fortios, dd-wrt, router, SLAAC, DD-wrt,  how-to
 ---

 ## The future is now